 Block D 20457 Hamburg – Speicherstadt

-We visited Hamburg and Miniature Wonderland thanks to the German National Tourist Board.
+We visited explored Hamburg as the guests of German National Tourist Board.
 All opinions of the small and fantastic are our own.

 And because you can never have too many pictures: